IgorAmashukeli/Cpp/README.md

 You can access all the task solutions in the repository provided [here](https://github.com/IgorAmashukeli/Cpp_content).

-However, please note that this repository is private.
+However, please note that this repository is private, so you need to ask to add you to the list of collaborators.